Account compromise: the bane of any IT team’s existence. And the threat isn’t going away any time soon.

 SaaS Alerts’ notifications fall into three buckets:

-MSPs can proactively set up their own “indicators of compromise” for what an account compromise looks like.
+You can also proactively establish your own “indicators of compromise” for what an account compromise looks like.

 Then, through SaaS Alerts’ Respond module, you can set up automated remediation actions to eliminate the hacker’s access before a loss can occur.